Strawberry poison dart frog: Reproduction and parental care

 After mating, the female lays three to five eggs on a leaf or bromeliad axil.
 The male then ensures the eggs are kept hydrated by transporting water in his cloaca.
 After about 10 days, the eggs hatch and the female transports the tadpoles on her back to some water-filled location.
 In captivity, on rare occasions, the male is observed transporting the tadpoles, though whether this is intentional, or the tadpoles simply hitch a ride, is unknown.
 Bromeliad axils are frequently used tadpole deposition sites, but anything suitable can be used, such as knots in trees, small puddles, or human trash such as aluminum cans.

 Tadpoles are deposited singly at each location.
 Once this has been done, the female will come to each tadpole every few days and deposit several unfertilized food eggs.
 In captivity, tadpoles have been raised on a variety of diets, ranging from algae to the eggs of other dart frogs, but with minimal success.
 O. pumilio tadpoles are considered obligate egg feeders, as they are unable to accept any other form of nutrition.

 After about a month, the tadpole will metamorphose into a small froglet.
 Generally, it stays near its water source for a few days for protection as it absorbs the rest of its tail.

 Taxonomy

 Oophaga pumilio belongs to the genus Oophaga, although the name Dendrobates pumilio is still sometimes used.
 There is evidence that the species of Oophaga (previously classified as the "female parental care group" of Dendrobates) are a monophyletic evolutionary group.
 Due to the low level of genetic divergence between the species analyzed in this genus, it is estimated that they speciated relatively recently, after the formation of the current Panamanian land bridge in the Pliocene (3-5 million years ago).
-Oophaga pumilio is believed to be most closely related to Oophaga arborea and Oophaga sylvatica.
+Oophaga pumilio is believed to be most closely related to O. arborea and O. sylvatica.